rakudo/rakudo/LHF.markdown

 need to be done differently in the "nom" branch, to take advantage of new possible performance.

-## Basic string methods in Cool.pm
-See examples already there.
-Should be easy to add .bytes, .ord, ...

 ## Int.Num, various Num multi candidates
 Test the Num variants for +, -, *, /, and numeric
 comparsion operators.
 You can use the coercion from Int